Chicago Car Accident Lawyers For Individuals With Injury Claims Against Liberty Mutual Insurance

 Liberty Mutual has four main lines of insurance products: personal, commercial, international, and specialty.
-Liberty’s personal line, and by far its better-known line, offers individuals insurance for such things as automobiles, homes, boats, and even life insurance.
-It is able to stay competitive and offer decent rates by leveraging its network of subsidiary companies and thousands of independent agents.
+Liberty’s personal line offers individuals insurance for to cover their automobiles, homes, boats, and life insurance.
+Liberty stays competitive and offers decent rates by leveraging its network of subsidiary companies and thousands of independent agents.
 Liberty also offers products and services to companies of all sizes (but distinguishes between those with more than 1,000 employees and those with less than 1,000 employees).

-These companies can purchase insurance for property, casualty, and even group benefits.
-Liberty’s international line brings most of the same domestic services to the world, but primarily caters to private individuals with automobile coverage.
+These companies can purchase insurance for property, casualty, and group benefits.
+Liberty’s international line offers most of the same domestic services worldwide but primarily caters to private individuals with automobile coverage.
 Finally, its specialty line provides insurance for unique items and circumstances including airplanes, ships, and professional liability.

 A Glimpse into Liberty Mutual Litigation

-Not all customers and passersby have found Liberty Mutual to act responsibly or accommodatingly.
-Many victims, distressed over Liberty’s actions or inactions, have taken to courtrooms to compel it to right a wrong or to proceed according to their insurance plans.
-What follows now is a review of litigation against Liberty over the last ten years (since 2005).
-This analysis of jury awards and settlement amounts will demonstrate where and to what extent plaintiffs have been successful in holding Liberty’s feet to the fire.
+Not every customer and passerby has found that Liberty Mutual acted responsibly or accommodatingly.
+Many victims, distressed over Liberty’s actions or inactions, have argued their cases in courtrooms to compel the company to right a wrong and pay out according to their insurance plans.
+The listed review of litigated actions taken against Liberty below occurred between 2005 and 2015.
+This analysis of jury awards and settlement amounts provides insight of how some plaintiffs have been successful in holding Liberty’s feet to the fire.

-By far, the most common topic of litigation was insurance, especially related to subrogation.
+By far, litigated cases against Liberty involved insurance, especially related to subrogation (transferring the rights of one person to another in an insurance claim).
 However, employment and property concerns were spread out across many cases as well.
-Looking at Liberty’s caseload as a whole, the range of returns for awards and settlements pretty closely followed the bell curve typical of litigation against other insurance providers.
-For instance, approximately a quarter (23% to be exact) of all plaintiffs received nothing.
-Forty-three percent (43%) brought in somewhere between one dollar ($1.00) and one hundred thousand dollars ($100,000.00).
+The range of Liberty’s caseload returns for awards and settlements was within the range of the average litigation bell curve against other insurance providers.
+For instance, approximately a quarter (23%) of cases were closed without the plaintiff receiving any compensation.
+Forty-three percent (43%) settled or were award an amount between one dollar ($1.00) and one hundred thousand dollars ($100,000.00).
 The rest recovered more than that amount, with roughly eight percent (8%) receiving figures above one million dollars ($1,000,000.00).

-Plaintiffs were much more successful against Liberty Insurance once we separate insurance cases from the rest of the pack.
-For example, a lower percentage of them (about 19%) recovered nothing compared to the group as a whole.
-Also, a high number of insurance plaintiffs, almost forty percent (40%), received more than one hundred thousand dollars ($100,000.00).
-Conversely, a relatively low number of them gathered an award or settlement between zero and one hundred thousand dollars ($100,000.00).
+Plaintiffs were much more successful against Liberty Insurance in cases that involved on insurance issues.
+For example, a lower percentage of plaintiffs (about 19%) recovered nothing compared to the group as a whole.
+Also, a high number of insurance case plaintiffs, almost forty percent (40%), received more than one hundred thousand dollars ($100,000.00).
+Conversely, a relatively low number of them won an award or negotiated settlement between zero and one hundred thousand dollars ($100,000.00).

-These atypical results were also manifest in the cases against Liberty Mutual in Illinois: only about sixteen percent (16%) of plaintiffs recovered nothing; only about thirty-three percent (33%) recovered between zero and one hundred thousand dollars ($100,000.00); and a high number of plaintiffs recovered more than one million dollars (almost 13%)!
-To summarize, here are some key facts about litigation against Liberty Mutual:
+These atypical results were also manifest in the cases against Liberty Mutual in Illinois, where only about sixteen percent (16%) of plaintiffs recovered nothing; only about thirty-three percent (33%) recovered between zero and one hundred thousand dollars ($100,000.00); and a high number of plaintiffs recovered more than one million dollars (almost 13%)!
+Summarizing some key facts about litigation against Liberty Mutual includes:

-- Almost one in four plaintiffs lost against Liberty Mutual (i.e. received nothing!).
+- Almost one in four plaintiffs lost against Liberty Mutual (i.e. received no compensation).